Daily COVID-19 updates and how Charlestonians can be prepared

 Deaths in S.C. from COVID-19: 1

-On Wednesday, 13 additional coronavirus cases were reported by DHEC, including one new case in Charleston County.
-No additional deaths have been reported in S.C. since Monday when DHEC confirmed the first, an elderly patient in Lexington County, who had previously been diagnosed with COVID-19.
+On Thursday, 21 additional coronavirus cases were reported by DHEC, the largest single-day increase since the outbreak began to affect souht Carolina.
+No additional deaths have been reported in the state since Monday when DHEC confirmed the first, an elderly patient in Lexington County, who had previously been diagnosed with COVID-19.

 Source: Department of Health and Environmental Control